renatomameli/spring-boot-endpoint-monitoring/README.md

     }
     ```

+3. Scan the configuration of this package: `@ComponentScan(basePackages = ["com.your.packages", "org.mameli"])`

-3. Access the metrics via the defined endpoint, e.g., `http://localhost:8080/metrics`.
+4. Access the metrics via the defined endpoint, e.g., `http://localhost:8080/metrics`.

 ## Including in Your Project